akshmita/CUSTOMIZED-NEWS-SENTIMENT-ANALYSIS-A-STEP-BY-STEP-EXAMPLE-USING-PYTHON/README.md

 x = (i for i in labels if i in k) return ' | '.join(map(labels.get, x))

 4. Get news from Refinitiv Eikon.
 I am taking intra-day news on Covid 19 (COVID), In English (LEN), sourced from Reuters (RTRS).
-See article on news sentiment analysis with eikon data here.
+See article on news sentiment analysis with eikon data Jason Ramchandani (2019).
 Input:
 df = ek.get_news_headlines('Topic:COVID AND Language:LEN AND Source:RTRS', date_from='2021–04–01T09:00:00',date_to='2021–04–02T09:00:00',count=50)
 5. Next the news story has to be obtained using the get_news story function of eikon and we use beautiful soup to create a BeautifulSoup object from our HTML news article.
 We clean the text , tokenize and obtain the filtered words, and store it in column 'filtered words'.
 As we will be using regex, we are converting it to strings.